HelixOriginator/HelixOriginator/README.md

   Researcher in authorship, AI ethics, and digital culture.
 Latest paper on ResearchHub: https://www.researchhub.com/post/4252/cultural-bias-in-plagiarism-detection-rethinking-authorship-in-the-digital-age

+Engaged in academic discussions and research sharing on r/Scholar.

    Verifiable Impact & Policy Engagement

 My research model emphasizes a full-cycle approach from ideation to real-world implementation.
 This commitment is demonstrated through a verifiable record of digital impact and direct policy engagement.